krgaurav7/OOPS-in-C-/README.md

 => Has the same name as the class.
 => No return type (not even void).
 => Can be default, parameterized, or copy constructor.

+Deconstructor in c++
+A constructor is a special function that is automatically called when an object is ended.

+Inheritance in C++ :
+Inheritance is one of the four main pillars of Object-Oriented Programming (OOP) in C++.
+It allows a class (called the derived class or child class) to acquire the properties and behaviors (members and methods) of another class (called the base class or parent class).

+POlymorphism in cpp:
+Polymorphism means "many forms".
+It allows functions or objects to behave differently based on the context.
+In C++, it enables one interface to be used for different data types or classes.

+2 - type = 1=> Compile-time Polymorphism (Function/Operator Overloading)  || 2=> Run-time Polymorphism (Method Overriding using Virtual Functions)

+Abstraction in cpp:
+Abstraction means hiding complex implementation details and showing only the essential features to the user.

+It's like using a TV remote—you can change channels without knowing the internal working of circuits.

+Static keyword : The static keyword in C++ changes the lifetime, visibility, or behavior of variables and functions depending on where it is used.